 Lower than average customer service ratings nationwide

-GEICO is the second-best and second-most-affordable option for most Nissan drivers; however, it is the best option for newer models.
-Out of all of the providers on our list, GEICO also offers the most extensive discount selections with unique premium reductions for federal employees, military, and younger drivers that can save you up to 25%.
-For those in New England, Texas and New York, the company ranks within the top for overall customer satisfaction and second nationwide for their usage-based discount program DriveEasy (Which can save you up to 30% on premiums).
+GEICO is the second-best and second-cheapest option for most Nissan drivers and the best choice for newer models.
+GEICO offers the most extensive discounts, with unique reductions for federal employees, military members and younger drivers that save up to 25%.
+In New England, Texas and New York, GEICO ranks at the top for customer satisfaction and second nationwide for its DriveEasy program (saves up to 30%).

 Nationwide: Best Car Insurance Coverage Options for Nissan Owners